i-am-g2/DT/README.md

 # DT
 ### DataTracker
-A simple one-page flutter app to tell me how much data does my BSNL FTTH has left.
+A simple one-page flutter app to tell me how much data is left with my BSNL FTTH Connection.
+No Login Required.

 ### Why
-So, that data can be used judiciosuly by us. (hopefully)
+So, that data can be used judiciously by us. (hopefully)

 ### Working
 - Send a GET request to BSNL FUP(Fair Usage Policy) URL and parse the response headers to acquire cookie.